Earn points as you spend and redeem them for travel, gift cards, shopping and more with a rewards credit card.

-The value of a rewards credit card depends as much on the cardholder as the actual card you choose.
-So rather than making a definitive statement about whether or not reward credit cards are valuable, let’s take a look at the key factors that make them likely or unlikely to work for you.
+The value of a rewards credit card depends on your spending habits as much as it does on the actual card you choose.
+So rather than making a definitive statement about whether a rewards credit card will be worth it, let’s take a look at the key factors that make them likely or unlikely to work for you.

-A reward credit card could be worth it if you:
+A rewards credit card could be worth it if you:

 - Pay off your credit card balance in full every month

-- Currently use a credit card on a regular basis
+- Currently use or plan to use a credit card on a regular basis

-- Have a clear idea of the type of points you want to earn
+- Know what type of points you want to earn

-- Are part of an existing reward program that could be complemented by a credit card (i.e. a frequent flyer program or shopping reward program)
+- Are part of or want to join an existing rewards program that is linked to reward credit cards (such as a frequent flyer program or shopping rewards program)

 - Earn enough to pay a higher annual fee

-A reward credit card might not be right if you:
+A rewards credit card might not be right if you: